tcmhoang/EPFL-FP/2-FPD/Notes.md

 ### Searching
 * Query file T in lexical scope
 * Continue find its companion object with associated
-* Search Type first and then companion object
+* Search Type first and then companion object (implicit scope)
 * If more type match
     * Check if a type has more fixed parts
     * defined in a class or object which is a subclass defining B (sub class of B)